 §4710.24.
-Expansion project; additional taxes
+Projects defined; additional taxes

-not by way of limitation each of the following:
+such facility, including but not by way of limitation each of the following:

-(a) Constructing, installing, equipping, renovating, and refurbishing the convention
+(1) Constructing, installing, equipping, renovating, and refurbishing the convention

 center and related infrastructure and the acquisition of land in the vicinity of the convention

-center to implement the authority's five-year capital plan as the same may be amended from
+center to implement the authority's five-year capital plan as approved by the board as the

-Project, the private component of which may involve a joint project between the authority
+which may involve a joint project between the authority and a private entity.

-(c) Additional riverfront development adjacent to or in support of the convention
+(3) Additional riverfront development adjacent to or in support of the convention

 center including acquisition, expansion, investment, construction, restoration, demolition,